Vancouver ski hills include Grouse, Mt. Seymour and Cypress. Also, just two hours away in opposite directions, there’s Whistler and Sasquatch.

 Lower Mainland Ski Hills | Snow Conditions Comparison | Cypress Bowl | Grouse Mountain | Mt.
 Seymour | Whistler-Blackcomb | Sasquatch Mountain | Manning Park Resort

-The Lower Mainland Has 5 Ski Hills
+The Lower Mainland Has Five Ski Hills

-There aren’t many major cities in the world where there are great ski hills just thirty minutes away.
+There aren’t many major cities in the world where there are great ski hills just 30 minutes away.
 Vancouver has not one, but three local ski mountains to choose from: Grouse, Cypress, and Seymour.

 In the opposite direction, up at the edge of the Fraser Valley, is Sasquatch Mountain Resort (which until 2017 was called Hemlock).